CyberFlameGO/svnpython/Doc/library/parser.rst

    Syntax Tree (AST) generation and compilation stage, using the :mod:`ast` module.

-   The :mod:`parser` module exports the names documented here also with "st" replaced by "ast"; this is a legacy from the time when there was no other AST and has nothing to do with the AST found in Python 2.5.
-This is also the reason for the functions' keyword arguments being called *ast*, not *st*.
-   The "ast" functions will be removed in Python 3.0.

 There are a few things to note about this module which are important to making use of the data structures created.
 This is not a tutorial on editing the parse trees for Python code, but some examples of using the :mod:`parser` module are